 Puerto Rican-born and Bronx-raised, Antonio Lopez became an agent for change on the Manhattan scene in the late 60s, championing ethnic diversity and individual beauty above conventional catwalk looks.

-He counted Grace Jones, Pat Cleveland and Jessica Lange among his muses, mixed it up with Warhol superstars like Donna Jordan and Patti D'Arbanville, and was closely connected to all the best people, firm friends with photographer Bill Cunningham, make-up artist Corey Tippin and Vogue's Grace Coddington.
+He counted Grace Jones, Pat Cleveland, and Jessica Lange among his muses, mixed it up with Warhol superstars like Donna Jordan and Patti D'Arbanville, and was closely connected to all the best people, firm friends with photographer Bill Cunningham, make-up artist Corey Tippin, and Vogue's Grace Coddington.

-In Antonio Lopez 1970: Sex, Fashion & Disco, which receives its world premiere next month at the Institute of Contemporary Art as part of London Film Festival, the director raids the archives for a snapshot of New York from 1969 to 1973.
+In Antonio Lopez 1970: Sex, Fashion, & Disco, which receives its world premiere next month at the Institute of Contemporary Art as part of London Film Festival, the director raids the archives for a snapshot of New York from 1969 to 1973.

 The fashion and art scene fell hard for Lopez and his make believe world of excess.
 Many, like his teenage discovery Jerry Hall, shared an intimate relationship with the bisexual illustrator.
 The love for Lopez was not limited to Manhattan.
 In 1969, he flew to Paris with his partner Ramos to sketch the latest Chloé collection, created by a young Karl Lagerfeld, who was so captivated by the Lopez crowd that he had them stay in his Rive Gauche apartments.
-In Crump's film, the filmmaker explores the intimate relationship between designer, illustrator and their intermingling squads, and how they realised the potential in gay liberation.
+In Crump's film, the filmmaker explores the intimate relationship between designer, illustrator, and their intermingling squads, and how they realized the potential in gay liberation.

 Then the euphoria of gay freedom gave way to the AIDS epidemic, with Juan dying from complications related to the disease in 1987 aged 44.